talfig/Assembler/README.md

 - **Valid Inputs:** Contains input files that should be processed correctly.
 - **Valid Outputs:** Contains output files corresponding to valid inputs.
 - **Object Files:** Contains object files generated during compilation.

+## 🌐 License
+This project is licensed under the MIT License - see the LICENSE file for details.